tests-always-included/metalsmith-atomizer/README.md

 Usage
 -----

 Include this like you would include any other plugin.
+First, a CLI example that also shows the default options.
+You don't need to specify any options unless you want to change their values.

+    {
+        "plugins": {
+            "metalsmith-atomizer": {
+                "acssConfig": {},
+                "addRules": {},
+                "bufferEncoding": "utf8",
+                "destination": "atomic.css",
+                "match": "**/*.{html,htm}",
+                "matchOptions": {},
+                "setOptions": {}
+            }
+        }
+    }

+And this is a JavaScript example that also includes a brief explanation of the options.

     // Load this, just like other plugins. var atomizer = require("metalsmith-atomizer");